-55. As L. brevis is frequently consumed in food by humans and animals, it transits through the intestinal tract.
-L. brevis is reported to be occasionally recovered from intestines of humans, pigs, birds, cattle and rats (Schleifer, 2009).
+56. L. brevis is reported to be occasionally recovered from intestines of humans, pigs, birds, cattle and rats (Schleifer, 2009).
 A large metagenomic analysis of Lactobacillus species prevalence in human faecal samples found that L. brevis genomes were present with a relative abundance of greater than 0.01% in 0.4% of faecal samples from healthy individuals (Ghosh et al., 2020).
+A similar study by a different group of researchers detected L. brevis genomes in 0.6% of human stool samples, with a median relative abundance of 0.016% (Pasolli et al., 2020).